JarateKing/TF2-Hud-Reference/A-UsefulCommands.md

 ## cc_emit

 Emits a caption, giving the caption name as an argument.
 Both useful for testing captions, and developing unique hud features (such as custom scripting menus) with captions.

+## hurtme

+Damages or heals the player.
+Positive numbers damage the player by that much, negative numbers heal the player by that much.
+Useful for testing health values and animations.